 What’s Next for the Galaxy S10?

 In closing, we want to talk about what’s coming next and what owners can expect.
-The Galaxy S10 is still fairly new, and that means you can expect updates and changes to further improve things in the very near future.
+The Galaxy S10 is still less than half a year old, and that means you can expect updates and changes to further improve things in the very near future.
 We saw three updates between March and May which improved the fingerprint scanner, camera, and battery life, and more are coming this summer.

 If you’re still experiencing problems, give this helpful guide a try.